 It’s a timeless inquiry that plagues us all: floss first or brush first.
 Undoubtedly, flossing should be at the top of your list when it comes to dental hygiene.
 Flossing removes plaque and food particles from the hard-to-reach areas located between your teeth and beneath the gum line.
 This helps to protect against gum disease and various oral health issues in the future.

-For those who have difficulty flossing our pearly whites there are many ancillary tools on the market to aid in flossing.
-These could include water flossers, interdental brushes, and one handed prepackaged dental flossers.
+For those who have difficulty flossing their pearly whites, there are many ancillary tools on the market to aid in flossing.
+These could include water flossers, interdental brushes, and one-handed prepackaged dental flossers.
 We suggest it is always best to floss before you brush for maximum dental cleanliness – as this removes and loosens the plaque and tartar stuck between the teeth and under the gum line first allowing the brushing and rinsing to remove the dislodged plaque and food.
 Remember to take good care of your teeth for lasting oral health!